lamtt77/lamt-nixconfig/README.md

 All Linux, WSL and MacOS stuffs will be managed by Nix, no-going-back :).

 ## TODO
-+ Migrate to my own vim/nvim configuration stored in dotfiles, not-in-hurry as the existing nvim config is working fine
 + bootstrap: btrfs with [optional] luks encrypted
 + homelab and backup: migrate my custom scripts to nix
 + services: add tailscale/headscale, caddy...